directus/directus/docs/guides/installation/cli.md

 # Installing from CLI

-## 1. Confirm the Minimum Requirements are met
+## 1. Confirm Minimum Requirements

 Directus requires two things to run: [Node.js](https://nodejs.dev) and a Database.
 For both these system requirements, we aim to support the current LTS release (and newer).
 At the time of writing (early 2021), this means Node.js v10+ and